-National Organization of Exonerees Comes Out To Support Kevin Strickland
+National Organization of Exonerees comes out to support Kevin Strickland

-Even though Strickland was not able to appear or have his hearing today there were a group of people that came from out of state to show him some support.
+Even though Strickland was not able to appear or have his hearing today, there was a group of people that came from out of state to show him some support.

-They are called the National Organization of Exonerees, a group out of Michigan filled with members, all of which have been exonerated.
+They are called the National Organization of Exonerees, a group out of Michigan filled with members who have all been exonerated.

-“People tend to forget there are lives on the end of this, there is a human being on the other side of what’s happening today, someone’s sitting in a cell wrongly,” says Kenneth Nixon the current Chairman of the National Organization of Exonerees.
+“People tend to forget there are lives on the end of this.
+There is a human being on the other side of what’s happening today.
+Someone’s sitting in a cell wrongly,” said Kenneth Nixon, the current chairman of the National Organization of Exonerees.

-Strickland swears he’s innocent in a 1978 triple murder which took place in Kansas City, meaning he’s spent 4 decades in prison.
+Strickland swears he’s innocent in a 1978 triple murder that took place in Kansas City, meaning he’s spent four decades in prison.

 Schmitt also wants to recuse all judges from Jackson County from hearing this case.

-“Certain people within the institutions of the justice system like to frustrate the process as much as possible,” says Nixon.
+“Certain people within the institutions of the justice system like to frustrate the process as much as possible,” said Nixon.

-“He will be exonerated, his name will be cleared, and he will be wearing the yellow shirt soon enough,” says Nixon.
+“He will be exonerated.
+His name will be cleared and he will be wearing the yellow shirt soon enough,” said Nixon.

-Peters Baker says she is not sure whether Strickland will be present that day and that it will be up Strickland and the defense to make that decision.
+Peters Baker said she is not sure whether Strickland will be present that day, and that it will be up Strickland and the defense to make that decision.

 (0) comments